F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 3. If no supportive measures were provided to the Complainant, document the reasons why such a response was not clearly unreasonable in light of the known circumstances.

-7. All materials used to train Title IX Coordinator and Director of Institutional Equity, Investigators, Decision-Makers, Advisory Committee members, and any person who facilitates an Informal Resolution process.
+7. All materials used to train the Director, investigators, decision-makers, appellants, advisory committee members, and any person who facilitates an Informal Resolution process.

 The University will also maintain any and all records in accordance with state and federal laws.